Some of the links in this post may be affiliate links.

 Light (next to watering) is the most misunderstood topic in houseplant care.
 When grown indoors, Begonia maculata does like some partial sun.

 This is not a low light houseplant.
 Cane-like begonias such as the maculata like brighter light.
+It is not necessary, nor desirable, to keep your plant in full sun all day, but some direct sun is beneficial indoors.

 This plant absolutely MUST be in front of a window, otherwise it will grow weak and lanky.
 I find that they tend to need support regardless, and if you have these plants in conditions that are too dark, you will be disappointed.